Correlated Insulator Collapse due to Quantum Avalanche via In-Gap Ladder States

-The phase diagram defined by the two switching fields ($E_T$ and $E_{\rm IMT}$) is plotted in Fig.~\ref{fig3}{\bf g}.
-The most remarkable observation here is that $E_T$ remains constant near zero temperature, but increases at higher temperatures until it merges with $E_{\rm IMT}$.
+The phase diagram defined by the two switching fields ($E_T$ and $E_\Delta$) is plotted in Fig.~\ref{fig3}{\bf g}.
+The most notable observation here is that $E_T$ remains constant near zero temperature, but increases at higher temperatures until it merges with $E_\Delta$.
 This may seem counter-intuitive, since the gap is expected to decrease with increasing $T$.
 The gap, however, remains nearly constant until close to a critical temperature $T_c$, meaning that a thermal argument is not applicable.
 We find that, as suggested by the hot-phonon effects apparent in Fig.~\ref{fig2}, thermal decoherence may be detrimental to the avalanche, meaning that a stronger electric field is required to induce an avalanche.
-This is further evidence that the threshold behavior is of quantum-mechanical origin.
+This is a further evidence that the threshold behavior is of quantum-mechanical origin.
+In contrast to $E_T$, $E_\Delta$ decreases with $T$, and is conventional and thermally driven.

-The existence of bias-driven multiple-stage transitions in CDW systems has been intensely debated~\cite{bardeenPT,zaitsev-zotov2004,zaitsev-zotov2001,itkis1990,fleming1980}, with the threshold behavior observed at low fields having been shown to exhibit a similar temperature dependence to that of $E_T(T)$ which we discuss.
-Recent works on semiconducting CDW TiS$_3$~\cite{randleACSnano,randleAPL2022}, for example, have shown an increase of $E_T(T)$ with increasing temperature.
-While realistic bands with multiple order parameters would produce more complex thresholds, our work demonstrates that a single order-parameter theory still supports the existence of a multi-stage IMT.
+The existence of bias-driven multiple-stage transitions in CDW systems has been intensely debated~\cite{bardeenPT,zaitsev-zotov2004,zaitsev-zotov2001,itkis1990,fleming1980}.
+For instance, recent ARPES studies on the NbSe$_3$ system have shown unambiguously that the various CDW gap energies are constant (marginally increasing) with increasing temperature and observable even beyond their respective $T_c$ values~\cite{nicholson2017,nicholson2020}.
+This suggests a nonthermal mechanism of gap formation below $T_c$.
+At temperatures beyond $T_c$, the gap gradually closes suggesting a thermal mechanism, where these predictions show an interesting parallel to our results.
+What our model as a conceptual framework showed are that the nature of the initial threshold~\cite{itkis1990} in the low field limit is quantum in the sub-gap energy scale, and that, after an intermediate pseudo-gapped phase, there are subsequent discontinuous resistive transitions that thermally destroy the order parameter.